Discover Arles and Vincent Van Gogh on Tour

 Visit Saint-Paul-de-Mausole the asylum where Vincent Van Gogh spent a full year (1889-1890).
 He arrived in St-Remy-de-Provence from Arles, where had suffered from severe depression, reaching a climax when he cut off his ear.
 It is believed he might have self-inflicted the injury to gain acceptance into the asylum.
 His time in St Remy was productive he produced 150 paintings and 100 sketches.

-The crazed episodes did not end there, and the book Starry Night, Van Gogh at the Asylum argues that today Vincent Van Gogh might be diagnosed with signs of epilepsy and bipolar disorder.
+The crazed episodes did not end there, and in the book Starry Night, Van Gogh at the Asylum argues that today Vincent Van Gogh might be diagnosed with signs of epilepsy and bipolar disorder.
 The legacy of Vincent Van Gogh lives on in paintings such as Starry Night that he completed during that tumultuous time.